Connecting the dots to customer success

 There are good choices for systems today, and there will probably be continued innovation in this area.
 Factors to consider include how well data can be captured and aggregated and how insights can be drawn from them.
 In essence, how well can these systems collect and connect the dots.
 Systems should also be able to drive actions or lead to activities that can productively utilize the information.

 In today’s markets, where capturing a customer is hard and retaining them even harder, companies must increase their ability to understand their customers and proactively engage with them for the best results.

-Shreesha is the CEO and co-founder of Strikedeck, a leader in Customer Success Automation.
-Shreesha is an entrepreneurial executive with a track record of launching and growing products in competitive markets with General Management experience in product development, Growth Hacking, and go-...
+Shreesha is SVP & GM at Medallia-Strikedeck, a leading Customer Success Automation company.
+Shreesha is an entrepreneurial executive with a track record of launching and growing products in competitive markets with General Management experience in product development, Growth Hacking,...